ionic-team/capacitor-site/pages/docs/v3/guides/storage.md

 Most apps need to persist and read local data.
 Depending on the specific use case, there are a few approaches one can take.

+> Need your local data encrypted?
+Ionic provides an out of the box security suite for Capacitor apps that includes Authentication, Biometrics, and Secure Storage.
+[Learn more](https://ionic.io/secure).

 ## Why can't I just use LocalStorage or IndexedDB?

 Since Capacitor apps run primarily in a web view or browser, Web APIs for storage are available to Capacitor developers.
 However, there are some major caveats to keep in mind with these APIs.